vantage-sh/docs.vantage.sh/docs/supported_services.md

 ## Supported Regions

 Vantage supports the following AWS regions.
 In the event your region isn't listed and you'd like it added, please contact Vantage support at support@vantage.sh and we are happy to help.
-In some cases, we can add the region and in other regions such as GovCloud there are some complications.

 | Region | Name |
 | ----------- | ----------- |